Living independently at home

 Care at home

-Sometimes when people get older or if they have a disability they might need help with everyday tasks so that they can continue living independently in their homes.
+When you get older or if you have a disability you might need help with everyday tasks so that you can continue to live independently in your home.
 The tasks might include getting in and out of bed, getting washed and dressed, preparing meals, and going to the toilet.

 Getting help with these tasks is called home care and would involve a professional home carer coming to support you at pre-arranged times.

-To understand what kind of help you need we will do a needs assessment.
+To understand what kind of help you need we will do a care needs assessment.

 About the assessment